-You will be given notecards to draw the final version of your screens.
-Using pencils, markers, colored pencils, or anything else you wish, create the user interface of your app.
+After you've created your navigation diagram, you will be given notecards to draw the final version of your screens.
+Using pencils, markers, colored pencils, or anything else you wish, create a paper prototype of your app.
+This should be more formal and look closely like how you imagine the finished app.